juho05/embe/README.md

 # embe

-Embe is a programming language that compiles to [mBlock](https://makeblock.com) Scratch code.
+Embe is a programming language that compiles to [mBlock](https://makeblock.com) Scratch code for the [mBot2](https://education.makeblock.com/mbot2/) robot.

 **NOTE:** Due to some incompatibilities between the desktop and the web version of the mBlock IDE it is recommended to use the [web version](https://ide.mblock.cc/) to display and run output files of embe.